Substra/substra-documentation/docs/source/get_started/installation.rst

 Installation
 ============

-Connectlib and Substra are compatible with Python version 3.7, 3.8 and 3.9 on both MacOS and Linux.
+Substrafl and Substra are compatible with Python version 3.7, 3.8 and 3.9 on both MacOS and Linux.
 For Windows users you can use the
 `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/about>`_.

-To install the command line interface, Connectlib and Substra run the following command:
+To install the command line interface, Substrafl and Substra run the following command:

 .. code-block:: console

-    $ pip install connectlib
+    $ pip install substrafl

-Substra is a dependency of Connectlib, so it will be automatically installed.
+Substra is a dependency of Substrafl, so it will be automatically installed.